iamweswilson/personal-blog/content/articles/louie-logo.md

 alt: Louie
 ---

 I feel like I've been in a creative funk for a while now.
 Work has been fulfilling, but I've found that I've been missing that rewarding feeling that comes from creating something from nothing.
 So I decided to set aside a little bit of time for myself to create 'something' every day.
+I'm calling these 'Daily Exercises' and posting them as a way to hold myself accountable.
+Not all things will be published daily, but this should help me keep the exercise top of mind.

 The first exercise in creativity was to design a logo for my dog.
 Louie is a 2-year old frech bulldog with an excellent personality.
 Here he is wearing a tutu, reminding everyone to vote.

 ![Louie in costume](/img/louie-vote.jpeg)